donmahallem/kvf_parser/README.md

 #GSON
-A rough Gson TypeAdapter implementation is provided which handles the repeating key names from the KvfInputStream It features eather pure parsing of the values as String OR you can choose to let it convert String-Values as Integers and/or Floats if it detects those.
+A rough Gson TypeAdapter implementation is provided which handles the repeating key names from the KvfInputStream It features eather pure parsing of the values as String OR you can choose to let it convert String-Values as Integers and/or Floats if it detects those(adds ~6% conversion time).